 Doing a Dry9 means you are making the decision to not drink any alcohol throughout your pregnancy.

-We’ll send you emails of encouragement and support along with timely facts about what a great job you’re doing to let your child develop to his or her full potential.
+Over 1,000 women in Alberta have signed up to do a Dry9.
+Join our community of support and we’ll send you emails of encouragement with timely facts about what a great job you’re doing to help your child reach their full potential.

 SUPPORT A DRY9

 Pregnant women hear it all the time to relax and have a drink – a little can’t do any harm.
 But that’s not true – no amount of alcohol has been proven safe to drink while pregnant, and for many, it’s just not worth the risk.

 Support someone in your life who’s doing a Dry9, use this link to share your support.
 You could even consider doing a Dry9 yourself.